newatoms/beta/_private/customers/stby/posts-and-research/combined-resume/combined-resume-post.md

 ## What Geke van Dijk en Bas Raaijmakers did before STBY

-On January 1993, three years after receiving his master degree in cultural studies Bas Raaijmakers started ACS-i media research & projects with Geke van Dijk as director.
+On January 1993, three years after receiving his master degree in cultural studies, Bas Raaijmakers started ACS-i media research & projects with Geke van Dijk as director.
 ACS-i was  mainly focused on content management (the developing and managing of processes and technologies that support the collection, managing, and publishing of information on digital platforms) and usability research (research of usage of products and service intended to draw conclusions that can increase the effectiveness and costumer satisfaction).
 They were very involved with the emerging internet industry and conducted many research and consultancy projects.

 During their time at ACS-I they did consumer research, where they investigated the needs and user patterns of costumers and [copy](https://en.wikipedia.org/wiki/Copywriting) consultancy for among others: Philips, KLM, KPN, Ericsson, Oce, Grolsch, FBTO, Sociale Verzekeringsbank, VSNU, Nuffic, Vitae, Aids Fonds, Scripta, Postbank, ING Bank, Intel, Libertel, MSD, Unisource, Foxy Fashion, Autolease Holland, Edon, GAK and Rijkswaterstaat.